 - No Workfiles app.
 Because you're not dealing with filesystem schemas and templates, you can just use your host application’s native File Open/File Save commands for file management.
 (Of course, you can choose to bring the Workfiles app, and templates and schemas, back into your workflow with the classic full setup.)

 - Set work area in the Shotgun Panel: In the absence of Workfiles, there's no way for Shotgun to know what entity to associate Publishes and Loads with, unless you've launched from an entity's context menu in Shotgun.
 We've added a button within the Panel where you can set your work area.

 - The Software entity: With no Pipeline Configuration, there’s no

 app_launchers.yml.
 With the new Software entity, you can manage paths to software packages, restrict visibility to specific users, groups, or projects, manage versions, and group applications within the Desktop app, all from within Shotgun itself.

 - We’ve added a descriptor field to our Pipeline Configurations entity.
 So if you are using a full Toolkit setup, you can manage Pipeline Configurations right in Shotgun, even for remote workers.

 - A new and improved Publisher!
 We’ve redesigned the Publisher from the ground up.
 In addition to running it from host apps, you can now run it standalone, straight from Desktop, and drag in arbitrary files to publish.
-And you can use the new publisher in classic Toolkit setups, too.

 - We’ve revamped Desktop’s websockets setup, which means lots of improvements for browser integration.
 We've got better menu organization in the web app, general speed enhancements due to a more robust caching mechanism, and we've added a